Industry Trends

 Where is MarTech headed in the next five years?

 The next five years offer lots of room for growth and experimentation for marketing technology.
-Customer privacy, AI usage, strong data foundations, and hyper-personalization will all continue to mature as marketers access more sophisticated technology and use continuous testing to understand what customers respond to.
+Agentic AI, ensuring customer privacy while capturing data, strong data foundations, and hyper-personalization will all continue to mature as marketers access more sophisticated technology and use continuous testing to understand what customers respond to.
+They’ll need to strike a balance to continue to deeply understand customers while using tools like AI to scale quickly.

 How is generative AI being used in marketing?

-The use of generative AI in marketing is still emerging and maturing as marketers explore what’s possible, and what makes sense for their business.
-At a basic level, marketers can use gen AI to help create new messaging and imagery.
-Gen AI offers opportunities for personalization at scale and streamlined workflows, such as removing manual work for email sequences, as well as conversational data analysis to quickly understand campaign performance and other customer contacts.
+Marketers are using generative AI to quickly create, test, and iterate on messaging, imagery, and videos, particularly as technology like Realize includes AI that takes into account human preferences.
+Gen AI offers opportunities for personalization at scale and streamlined workflows, such as removing manual work for email sequences, as well as conversational data analysis to quickly understand campaign performance.